VTwin90/UN-PERFECT-DATE/TESTING.md

 **Issue:**

-The background images was getting either stretched or not covering the device.
+The background images were getting either stretched or not covering the device.

 **Resolution:**
 * Add styling html/body height of 100%.
 * Add stylings to scene: background-repeat: no-repeat; background-size: cover; height: 100%; object-fit: cover; margin: auto;

-## Text box container:
+## Textbox container:

 **Issue:**
-The text box container was in some cases empty but still visible on other pages.
+The textbox container was in some cases empty but still visible on other pages.

 **Resolution:**
 * Fixed by removing btns and containers in game.js function showPage(pageIndex), and adding text container or btn when needed in the game.
 Code: optionButtonsElement.innerHTML = ''; textContainer.innerHTML = '';.